big32mike/bhouse.github.io/_posts/2014-01-12-hiring-an-ops-manager.md

 interview with future bosses:

 * What have you been told about the team and the opportunity?
-* What will first 90 days involve?
+* What will your first 90 days involve?
 * What values do you look for in your team?
 * How do you plan to recruit and hire for those values?
-* Describe your an effective experience you had leading an incident response.
+* Describe an effective experience you had leading an incident response.
 * How do you promote your team's career development?
 * When have you observed individual or team burnout, and how did you respond?
 * How have you managed to keep remote employees involved?
-* How do your team members decribe you?
+* How do your team members describe you?

 I'm really thrilled with the person we ended up hiring, and excited to see how our team responds!